Carjacking Arrests Up Thanks To Community Efforts, CPD And Possibly The Weather

 “We cannot complain if we’re not gonna get involved,” said McDonald.

 “That was one small thing, but what a great story,” Deenihan said.
-“I think they’re doing a great job.”MORE NEWS: Need To Visit The DMV?
-Check The Illinois Secretary Of State's Website Because It's Now Appointment Only
+“I think they’re doing a great job.”MORE NEWS: Illinois Tollway Permanently Eliminating Cash Payments

 Carjacking reports are down this month, but many people are pointing out the fact that the weather, not just police work, could be contributing to that.